The End of the Line

-Mary Adams, formerly Mary Tanner, was the head servant in my uncle's household and a close friend of mine.
-You will never find a more capable head servant anywhere.
+Mary Adams, formerly Mary Tanner, was the housekeeper in my uncle's household and a close friend of mine.
+You will never find a more capable head servant.
 I can ask Mary for anything and even if it seems impossible she will come through.
 We didn't have the usual servant, mistress relationship.
 Mary is a Tanner.
 Meaning, that she is a member of the family that is mystically linked with the line of Heirs and helps protect our secret.
 The head of the Tanner family always find us and his son runs to fetch the current Heir.
 The system had been in place for 300 years.
 Mary was not a son so she was given another task in the Heir household.
 When I arrived, she became my personal confidant and taught me how to be a lady.
 From time to time, she still had to chew me out for doing something wrong and I let her even though I was supposed to be her boss.

 Mary's likelihood to lose her temper at me was not helped by her current condition.
-She had married our London footman, Mr. Ian Adams, two years ago and was expecting her first child in three months.
+She had married our London coachman, Mr. Ian Adams, two years ago and was expecting her first child in three months.
 The doctors in London had told her that, if possible, she should take in the therapeutic sea air during her pregnancy, so Henry and I insisted she come with us to Bristol instead of staying behind with her husband and Mr. Cunningham.
 Mary hated being pregnant because she couldn't do everything she wanted.
 One day she had dropped something and was struggling to reach down to get it, so I went over and did it for her.
 I thought she was going to kill me right then and there.
 She is the kind of person who was born to take care of others, but hates when they try to help her.
 Her husband is a brave and lucky man.

 We gathered up our blanket and rushed back up the beach.
 I could hear Mary's voice ringing through my ears.
 'Respectable young people do not fall asleep on beaches!'
 I'd laugh at her, say something snarky, and everything would blow over unless Mary was in one of her moods.
 Then, we were all in trouble.
 Henry held my hand as we walked up the path and I couldn't help but smile as our country home came into view.
 I gazed up at the massive three story white Victorian house, complete with tower, and was reminded of all the perks that came with being an Heir.
-I spent many an afternoon sitting in the tower sitting room watching the sea birds float in the coastal currents.
+I spent many an afternoon in the tower sitting room watching the sea birds float in the coastal air currents.

-Malcolm, a former errand boy turned Henry's valet, stood on the porch waiting.
+Malcolm Brant, a former errand boy turned Henry's valet, stood on the porch waiting.
 His face was strained and he tapped his foot as he waited for us to reach him.
 I instantly knew that something was wrong.
 He didn't even balk at me in my trousers.
 Henry and I hurried up the steps.

 Malcolm hesitated, unsure of how to express the issue.